Tuggster/minesweeper/README.md

 They deserve a faithful, accurate, low-res recreation.

 I hand-traced the graphics in photoshop and wrote all the game logic myself.

+# 2025 and beyond
+Added leaderboard support and more customization options in the settings dropdown.